4 Ways to reduce ocean plastic pollution

 Oceans are not just the water bodies of the environment; they are the lungs and food of certain ecosystems.
 They play a significant role in the healthy ecosystem balance of the entire environment.
 But, these ecosystem balancers are being covered with tons of plastic nowadays.

 300 million tons of plastic are produced every year all over the world.
-And over 8 million tons of the waste produced winds up in our oceans.
-There is no landscape present on earth right now that isn’t touched by plastic, and oceans are no exception here.
+And over 8 million tons wind up in oceans.
 The spread of plastic into the ocean lands is alarming and disturbing to the entire ecosystem.
 We might not be able to curb the entire problem at once, but we can take the necessary steps to reduce the problem.

 Here are 4 effective ways to reduce ocean plastic pollution.

-No matter where you live, the direct and easiest way to start is by reducing plastic — especially the one-time plastics used for a single purpose.
-Single-use plastics include water bottles, plastic bags, cups, straws, utensils, take-out containers, dry cleaning bags, and any other plastic items used once and then discarded.
+No matter where you live, the direct and easiest way to start is by reducing plastic — especially the single-use plastics including water bottles, plastic bags, cups, straws, utensils, take-out containers, dry cleaning bags.
 The best way to overcome or reduce their usage is by replacing them with long usage materials or items.
-Carry your own things for grocery or general shopping!
+Carry your own things for shopping!

 We all know that the government has imposed many bans and policies on using single-time plastics and microns percentages of the plastic.
 It is our due responsibility to support them.
 Avoid all the banned materials to witness the change.
 Also, support the adoption of such policies in your community.